raxoft/form_input/README.md

 are the parameter values which you will use in your application.
-The external representation is how the parameters are present to the browser via HTML forms or URLs and passed back to the the server.
+The external representation is how the parameters are present to the browser via HTML forms or URLs and passed back to the server.

 Normally, both representations are the same.
 The parameters are named the same way in both cases